MicrosoftDocs/learn/learn-pr/azure-devops/manage-database-changes-in-azure-pipelines/includes/2-design-database-schema-management.md

 ## The meeting

-**TODO**: I don't think it's obviously apparent to the learner at this point that the _Dev_ stage is where the database might come together with the webapp.
-Perhaps state that in a sentence or two here, before the team discussion.
+The team his currently deploying the webapp to a _dev_ stage where all of the development pieces come together, a _test_ stage where testing is done on the webapp, and a _staging_ stage where the webapp is available for management to approve before it moves to production.
+Here the team will discuss adding a database as the data storage solution for the webapp and bringing it all together in the _dev_ stage.

 **Andy:** Good morning.
-Azure Pipelines brings together our development and operations processes more efficiently.
-We are ready to connect the website to a real database.
+We have all seen how Azure Pipelines brings together our development and operations processes more efficiently.
+Because of this, we have been able to move forward in our development and we are ready to connect the website to a real database.
 I think this integration can happen as early as the _Dev_ stage.
 By connecting the website to the database early in the pipeline, we can track changes and measure performance as changes move through the pipeline.

 Our focus here is on the leaderboard.
 Here's what the leaderboard looks like right now.